elainepajarillo/100-days-of-code/log.md

 **Thoughts:** I did not want to do TOP today because I took so much time fixing my VS Code, but all's well that ends well.
 I'm proud of myself for pushing through the lessons. _Personal achievement:_ I finally pierced my ears today!
 2 additional!!

 **Links for today:** no links for today

+### Day 3: Feb.
+25, 2025
+**Today's Progress:** Finally installed a Virtual Machine.
+Using Virtual Box, I installed Ubuntu in it and has installed Chrome and VS Code in it.

+**Thoughts:** Exciting to be able to play around with a virtual machine.
+A first for me so I'm having fun exploring the OS of Ubuntu (Linux).

+**Links for today:** no links for today